Scan List Configuration Error When Reading Across Multiple Channels

 Solution

-NI discovered an issue where certain scan list configurations causes the module to hang due to the FPGA running onboard the device.
-Subsequent use of the module with the effected scan lists or after the scan list will return error -200284.
+NI discovered an issue where certain scan list configurations cause the module to hang due to the FPGA running onboard the device.
+Subsequent use of the module with the affected scan lists or after the scan list will return error -200284.
 If using DAQmx 18.1 or newer, error -209866 will be thrown.
 This issue only affects users employing the module with the DAQmx driver.

 This error occurs specifically when there are 2 active channels, then a string of 11 inactive channels, followed by another active channel.
-The effected scan lists are as follows:
+The affected scan lists are as follows:

 • 2003->CH0, CH1, CH13